Azure/SONiC/doc/linecard_hotswap/LineCard_hotSwap_HLD.md

 ## 7 Scalability<a name="scalability"></a>

-Hot swapping line cards with different card types, ex, 100G X 32 and 400G X 8 on line card.
+Line cards may consists of different external PHY. ex: 100G PHY * 4 or 400G PHY * 1 on line card. this feature should be supported.

 ## 8 Tests<a name="tests"></a>